-The words “Approach” and “Tend” are often used in calculus and it’s a basic concept to start learning the limits.
+In calculus, the words “Approach” and “Tend” are often used while we study the limits.
+So, let’s learn this basic concept to start learning the limits.

 $x$ is a variable and $a$ is a constant.
 The value of $x$ starts from $5$ but less than $6$ and the value of $a$ is $6$.
 Therefore, $x \in [5, 6)$ and $a = 6$.